habospace/mithra-python/README.md

 # mithra-python

-**An interpreted language (called mithra) baby project implemented in Python to illustrate concepts such as:**
+**An interpreted language (called mithra) baby project implemented in Python to illustrate language implementation concepts such as:**
-- Abstract Syntax Tree (AST) parsing with parser combinators.
+- Abstract Syntax Tree (AST) parsing with parser combinators
 - evaluation of parsed AST

 **This mini project was inspired by the following blogposts and papers:**